amitshekhariitbhu/ridesharing-uber-lyft-app/README.md

   <img src="https://raw.githubusercontent.com/MindorksOpenSource/ridesharing-uber-lyft-app/master/assets/trip-end.png" width="200">
 </p>

+## We will build and learn the following for the App like Uber and Lyft:
+* Create Rider Android App
+* Fetch and show nearby cabs on Google Map
+* Set Pickup and drop location
+* Book a cab
+* Fetch and show driver current location
+* Cab Arrival for pickup like Uber
+* On-going trip UI
+* Trip End
+* Animation like Uber App for Car
+* This project uses the basic MVP Architecture
+* We have simulated the WebSocket API for you.

+## We have simulated the backend environment for you to get the real-work like experience.

 ## Building the project
 * Every feature is done in a different branch so that it will be easy to follow.
 * Clone the project, the `master` branch have the latest code.